Saturday 18th July 2020

 We have read 'Friend or Foe' by Michael Morpurgo and the children have based their writing on this story of two evacuees and their time in Devon during the war.

-Homework will usually be set on Monday and will be due in the following Thursday, however, this does sometimes change - the children will be aware of deadlines that they need to meet.
+Homework will be set on Monday or Tuesday and will be due in the following Thursday or Friday - the children will be aware of deadlines that they need to meet.